mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ### Keep profile changes

 The `run` command does not save any changes made to the custom profile specified by `--firefox-profile`.
-To keep changes, add use the `--keep-profile-changes` option:
+To keep changes, use the `--keep-profile-changes` option:

 ```shell
 web-ext run --keep-profile-changes --firefox-profile=your-custom-profile